 Ongoing studies are looking at ways to enhance current breast cancer screening options.
 Technological advances in imaging are creating new opportunities for improvements in both screening and early detection.

 One new technology is 3-D mammography, also called breast tomosynthesis.
 This procedure takes images from different angles around the breast and builds them into a 3-D-like image.
-Although this technology is increasingly available in the clinic, it isn’t known whether it is better than standard 2-D mammography, for detecting cancer at a less advanced stage.
+Although this technology is increasingly available in the clinic, it isn’t known whether it is better than standard 2-D mammography, for detecting cancer at a less advance stage.